 - Category 4: This is a special FOBOS for the student teams.

-- Extra & Incidental category: The remaining grants are put in this category.
+- Category 5: The remaining grants are put in this category.
 This FOBOS is mostly available for committees or small boards and it is divided by the Umbrellas and the SU.
 Contact your umbrella for more information.

 To be eligible for receiving the activism grants, students will have to meet the conditions of the activism grants scheme in the FOBOS policy.
 This will be checked by the registry.
 Any remaining activism grants from a student who don not comply with the conditions of the activism grants scheme cannot be reallocated.
 These requirements include among others the recognised period, grants for pre-master students and first-year bachelor students, amount of a grant, obtaining credits, and the extent of the support.
 Below you can find a FOBOS information document with information about these requirements.
 This is also incorporated in the policy of FOBOS.
 Please check these requirements before the start of your board year to not be surprised at the time of the application!